-Some time later he was cut down out of respect by black undertaker Edward Stone — against the wishes of the KKK, who threatened Stone afterwards — and brought to Greenwood Cemetery, south of Orlando, where his body was buried in the black section of the graveyard.
+Some time later he was cut down out of respect by black undertaker Edward Stone — against the wishes of the KKK, who threatened Stone afterward — and brought to Greenwood Cemetery, south of Orlando, where his body was buried in the black section of the graveyard.
 He remained in an unmarked grave until November 2002 when a movement led to locating his gravesite and adding a headstone to memorialize him.

 Their vengeful lust not yet satisfied, the crowd moved on to the Methodist Quarters without a shred of mercy.
 As mob mentality built, they trounced from one house to another getting increasingly emboldened and vicious as they went.

 They fired guns and torched homes, creating panic for the dozens of fleeing families.
 While some tried to fight back, out-manned and out-gunned, it was largely in vain.
 Throughout the day and into the early morning hours of November 4th (as late as 4:45 AM), the vile gang terrorized the northern community.

 While some had already escaped into the surrounding countryside, others hunkered down in their homes and barns hoping to avoid the onslaught.
 Some even hid out in the crawl space under their homes.

 As the structures were set ablaze, entire families including pregnant women and children had to decide whether they would rather burn to death or be shot.
 Any of them that attempted to flee the flames were dropped by bullets from the hordes surrounding them.